 We promote collaborative, sustainable cultivation of food in urban spaces.

-We work to increase opportunities for Metro DC residents to grow food and participate in the diverse communities that thrive in shared urban gardening spaces.
+We work to increase opportunities for Metro DC residents to grow food and to participate in the diverse communities that thrive in shared urban gardening spaces.

 The Neighborhood Farm Initiative seeks to ensure that all people in our urban community have an opportunity to eat healthy, local food.